Benjamin Franklin Terry: Career

+Terry and two fellow delegates, Thomas S. Lubbock and John A. Wharton, conceived the idea of organizing at least one company of Texas cavalrymen for the new government.

 In February and March 1861 Terry was one of the senior officers aiding John Salmon Ford and Ebenezar B. Nichols in the campaign to disarm the federal troops at Brazos Santiago.
 In June 1861 Terry, Lubbock, Wharton, and perhaps as many as fifty other Texans sailed from Galveston to New Orleans and then caught the train to Richmond to offer their services to the Confederate Army.
 In Richmond Terry and Lubbock secured positions as volunteer aides to General James Longstreet.
 Both men were appointed colonel, a term attached as a courtesy for their volunteer service, and participated with distinction in the First Battle of Bull Run.

 Afterward, the Confederate States War Department granted the authority to organize a cavalry regiment.
 At Houston on August 12, 1861, Terry and Lubbock issued a call for volunteers that was answered by 1,170 men.
 The rangers were sworn into service in September, but Terry delayed their final organization until late November, when they were officially designated the Eighth Texas Cavalry.
 The regiment started immediately for Virginia but en route was diverted to Nashville, Tennessee and then later ordered to Bowling Green, Kentucky.

-On December 17, 1861, Terry led the regiment into the Battle of Rowlett's Station near Woodsonville, Kentucky.
-While the battle ended in a Confederate victory, Colonel Terry was mortally wounded.
+On December 17, 1861, Terry was killed at the head of his regiment at the Battle of Rowlett's Station.
 His remains were sent by train to Nashville, where the state legislature adjourned and joined the procession escorting his body to lay in state at the Tennessee Capitol.
 Terry's body also lay in state in New Orleans and Houston, where the procession was described as "the most imposing ever seen in this state."
-Governor Lubbock praised Terry in the state senate, saying that "no braver man ever lived-no truer patriot ever died."